2 Techniques for Counting

 2.1 The Fundamental Principle of Counting

-Figure 2.1: Visual enumeration of all possible outfits.
+Figure 2.1: Visual enumeration of all the possible outfits.

-Our solution in Example 2.1 is an example application of the fundamental principle of counting.
+Our solution to the problem in Example 2.1 uses the fundamental principle of counting.

 Correctly applying Theorem 2.1